 Daniel Breault, Community Dev Officer SPIDER (City of Toronto) cell 647 468 4715 or 416 392 6141 / Dbreaul@toronto.caFor information about a recent walkabout and discussion about Windeyer Lane please click here.

 As many area residents area aware an arsonist set fire to the children's playground equipment at Ontario Street Park in early July.
 Since then the playground equipment has been fenced off and park staff are working with the playground equipment manufacturer to secure replacement parts and get the playground up and running for area kids ASAP.
+We have been advised however that the equipment is actually manufactured in Germany, is on order and as of the middle of August still not shipped.
+It has been a long sad summer for area kids.
 The rubber surface below the climbing apparatus will be temporarily covered with sand and that too will be patched later in the season.
 We have had area residents helping to keep the playground and and park as clean as possible and inviting to young families in the area.
 It had been working well and many area families would gather in the park late afternoon and early evening.
 Everyone is perplexed by why anyone would chose to target a children's playground in this manner.
 Hopefully the perpetrators will be found and asked to answer in court for their actions.
 Will keep everyone advised when the repairs are done and will try to organize a little bit of decorating and a reopening party.

 Members of our board recently met with Options for Homes and Councillor McConnell regarding this proposal to build a 32 storey condo on church property south of the actual church.
 After reviewing the proposal Councillor McConnell indicated that the architect and developer need to greatly rethink and reduce the height of the proposed building.
 Pam McConnell indicated that St Lukes/Options need to have a discussion with city planing as to what would be acceptable on that site and come back with revised plans.